 This prevents moisture from getting inside the cockpit or storage compartments.
 It also reduces the likelihood of a tarp ripping or tearing in the spots where there’s nothing underneath to support it.

-If you take this approach, you should certainly wrap your kayak in a tarp (or tarps) to minimize direct moisture contact.
+If you take this approach, you should wrap your kayak in a tarp to minimize direct moisture contact.

-The only thing to consider if you take this approach is the security of that plywood if you live in an area that receives substantial wind gusts during the winter months.
+The only thing to consider with this approach is the security of that plywood.
+This is especially if you live in an area that receives substantial wind gusts during the winter months.

 Covered On A Sidewall or Fence